Meat Selection

 Clod is not the most appealing name for a meat cut.
 But a beef clod can be an excellent choice to barbecue for a large number of edible portions.
 The beef shoulder clod is fabricated from a beef chuck or the shoulder area of a carcass.
 It includes a number of muscles that range from extremely tender to somewhat tough in terms of overall tenderness.
 Overall, the muscles are inherently more tender than the muscles in a brisket.
 So slow, low temperature cooking will help minimize muscle differences.

-The internal temperature of the cooked clod may not need to be as high as a brisket to achieve the same or even greater tenderness of the meat.
+A clod’s internal temperature may not need to be as high as a brisket to achieve the same or even greater tenderness of the meat.
 However, shoulder clods may be double or even triple the size of beef briskets, so plan cooking time accordingly.

 Tri-tips

 Beef tri-tips are fabricated from the lower portion of a beef sirloin and have more of a sirloin flavor.
-Although not heavily used for barbecue applications in Texas, it is, for many areas of the western United States, the standard meat of choice for barbecuing and even grilling.
+Beef tri-tips are not heavily used for barbecue applications in Texas.
+But for many areas of the western United States, they are the standard meat of choice for barbecuing and grilling.

 Beef tri-tips include only one muscle, the tensor fasciae latae.
 And muscle fibers follow the same path, allowing for easy cutting across the grain to aid in maximum tenderness.
-The cut can usually be purchased with a fat cover on one side or completely “denuded,” a term used in the meat industry to denote muscle that has had virtually all the fat removed from the outside of the cut.
+The cut can usually be purchased with a fat cover on one side or completely “denuded.”
+Denuded refers to muscle that has had virtually all the fat removed from the outside of the cut.

 The internal temperature of a tri-tip can be much lower than previously mentioned cuts and still be tender.
-Tri-tips are much smaller (2-3 pounds) and an edible portion can be close to 100% for “denuded” to approximately 70% for those with a layer of subcutaneous fat.
+Tri-tips are much smaller (2-3 pounds).
+And an edible portion can be close to 100% for “denuded” to about 70% for those with a layer of subcutaneous fat.

 Back ribs